MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/cards-loop-component.md

 1. [Extend your message extension across Microsoft 365](extend-m365-teams-message-extension.md).

-1. Add the URL that uniquely identifies the card in the [metadata.webUrl](https://adaptivecards.io/explorer/Metadata.html) property in the [Adaptive Card schema](https://adaptivecards.io/explorer/).
+1. Add the URL that uniquely identifies the card in the [metadata.webUrl](https://adaptivecards.io/explorer/Metadata.html) property.
 The `metadata.webUrl` property supports portability through the **Copy component** button :::image type="icon" source="../assets/icons/copy-component-button.png" border="false"::: present in the Loop component header.

 > [!NOTE]
 > Ensure that the Adaptive Card-based Loop component adheres to the [design guidelines](design-loop-components.md) to build an actionable and coherent Adaptive Card-based experience for your users.